 Notice is hereby given in accordance with § 2.2-4007 of the Code of Virginia that the Board of Education intends to adopt regulations entitled 8 VAC 20-670, Regulations Governing the Operation of Private Day Schools for Students with Disabilities.
 Private day schools for students with disabilities are currently regulated by the Regulations Governing the Operation of Proprietary Schools and Issuing of Agent Permits, which also covers private career schools.
-The purpose of these planned regulations for the career schools and new regulations for the private day schools for the private day schools for students with disabilities.
+The purpose of these planned regulations is to separate the current complex and intertwined regulations.
+It is intended that revised regulations for the career schools and new regulations for the private day schools for students with disabilities be promulgated to provide clarity and specificity for each type of school.